 What Exercise You Can Do After Having a Baby?

 Walking is definitely the first thing you can start to do post baby plus this is something you can do WITH your baby and you both get fresh air.
 Your body is adjusting to very little sleep and the demands of a newborn so take it easy for the first few months.

-Postnatal pilates, yoga or swimming are ideal as a next step.
+Postnatal Pilates, yoga or swimming are ideal as a next step.
 Here you can focus on yourself and not worry about your baby for that small amount of the day.
-Ideally two to three times a week will get you back in shape after six to eight months, but be patient — it can take up to 12 or 18 months to feel normal and energised again.
+Ideally two to three times a week will get you back in shape after six to eight months.
+But be patient — it can take up to 12 or 18 months to feel normal and energized again.